Red fox: Livestock and pet predation

-Red foxes may on occasion prey on lambs.
-Usually, lambs targeted by red foxes tend to be physically weakened specimens, but not always.
-Lambs belonging to small breeds, such as the Scottish Blackface, are more vulnerable than larger breeds, such as the Merino.
-Twins may be more vulnerable to red foxes than singlets, as ewes cannot effectively defend both simultaneously.
-Crossbreeding small, upland ewes with larger, lowland rams can cause difficult and prolonged labour for ewes due to the heaviness of the resulting offspring, thus making the lambs more at risk to red fox predation.
-Lambs born from gimmers (ewes breeding for the first time) are more often killed by red foxes than those of experienced mothers, who stick closer to their young.
+Red foxes may occasionally prey on lambs.
+Usually but not always, the lambs targeted are physically weakened specimens.
+Lambs belonging to smaller breeds, such as the Scottish Blackface, are more vulnerable than larger breeds, such as the Merino.
+Twins may be more vulnerable to red foxes than single lambs, as ewes cannot effectively defend both simultaneously.
+Crossbreeding small, upland ewes with larger, lowland rams can result in difficult and prolonged labour for ewes due to the heaviness of the resulting offspring, making them more vulnerable to predation by red foxes.
+Lambs born to first-time mothers (gimmers) are more often killed by red foxes than lambs born to experienced mothers, who stick closer to their young.

-Red foxes may prey on domestic rabbits and guinea pigs if they are kept in open runs or are allowed to range freely in gardens.
-This problem is usually averted by housing them in robust hutches and runs.
-Urban red foxes frequently encounter cats and may feed alongside them.
+Red foxes may prey on domestic rabbits and guinea pigs if they are kept in open runs or are allowed to roam freely in gardens.
+This problem can be avoided by housing them in robust hutches and runs.
+Urban red foxes often encounter cats and may feed alongside them.
 In physical confrontations, the cats usually have the upper hand.
-Authenticated cases of red foxes killing cats usually involve kittens.
-Although most red foxes do not prey on cats, some may do so and may treat them more as competitors rather than food.
+Cases where red foxes have killed cats usually involve kittens.
+While most red foxes do not prey on cats, some may do so and may treat them more as competitors rather than food.